Code-Institute-Submissions/MS1-Catsitting/README.md

 *list user type goals*

 Potential customer
-- As a potential customer, I want to understand the learning outcome of the courses so that I can make an informed decision wether the course is right for me.
+- As a potential customer, I want to understand the format and learning outcome of the courses so that I can make an informed decision wether the course is right for me.
 - As a potential customer, I want to know the dates, times and duration of the course so that I can check my availabilities and if I can commit to the duration of the course.
 - As a potential customer, I want to know if refreshments will be provided so that I can organise drinking and/or eating before or after the class.
 - As a potential customer, I want to have a feel of the atmosphere of the course, so that I can assess if I will feel at ease and if the course match my expectations.
 - As a potential customer, I want to find more information about the organisation so that I can better understand what the organisation is about.
+- As a potential customer, I want to read other participants reviews to see what they thought of the course.
-- As a potential customer, I want to be able to book so that I can save time and secure a place on the course.
+- As a potential customer, I want to be able to book a course so that I can save time and secure a place.
 - As a potential customer, I want to contact the school so that I can make further queries about the courses and activities provided by the school.
 - As a potential customer, I want to visualize where the school is located so that I can assess if it's easily accessible from where I live.

 Returning customer
 - As a returning customer, I want to know what other courses are on offer so
-- As a returning customer, I want to able to book, so that I can save time and secure a place on the next course.
+- As a returning customer, I want to able to book a course, so that I can save time and secure a place.
+- As a returning customer, I want to check the location of the school to see if has changed since I last attented.
+- As a returning customer, I also want to be able to contact the organisation for further queries.

 Site owner goals: intro
+- As a site owner I want to provide information about the course structure, content and progression route so that potential customer can make an informed decision about the course
-- As a site owner, I want to do this so that I can achieve that
+- As a site owner, I want to convey a warm and convivial atmosphere so that potential customers can feel confident and encouraged to sign up for the introduction session or one of the course on offer.
-- As a site owner, I want to encourage customer to contact me via a form to decrease telephone queries.
+- As a site owner, I want to encourage potential and existing customer to contact us so that queries can be responded promptly *add more here*
+- As a site owner, I want to provide pratictal information about the course, such as date, times and durations so that potential customer can make an informed decision and check their availabilities.
+- Location
+- As a site owner, I want to provide links to our social media accounts so that (*add more*)
-- As a site owner,
+- As a site owner, I want potential and returning customers to be able to book their class online.

 ### **Structure**
 *(try to link to user story)*